Trump goes out with a whimper and a tweet. It was always going to be that way

 "In the United States of America, this cannot justify the disenfranchisement of a single voter, let alone all the voters of its sixth most populated state,” Judge Brann wrote.
 “Our people, laws, and institutions demand more.”

-Over 10m more, in fact.
-A large part of the population (73.8m) not only has never demanded more of Donald John Trump – they just wanted more Donald John Trump.
-But even more (79.8m) did demand more, and voted for his Democratic opponent, who now faces the daunting task of governing a bitterly and deeply divided country that has been so warped by the Trump era.
+Over 10 million more, in fact.
+A large part of the population (73.8 million) not only has never demanded more of Donald John Trump – they just wanted more Donald John Trump.
+But even more (79.8 million) did demand more, and voted for his Democratic opponent, who now faces the daunting task of governing a bitterly and deeply divided country that has been so warped by the Trump era.

 For all the worries among Democrats and anti-Trump Republicans about a Constitutional crisis or even a coup d’etat, those who have watched this president so closely knew it would be this way.